DevonCurrent/EnforcerBot/README.md

 - Requesting help if needed for commands
 - Kicking and banning members from a server
 - Unbanning members from a server
-- Separate the server into two teams in two different voice channels, for quick gameplay setup
+- Create x number of voice channels

 ### Future Features
 - Private greeting messages